ViniciusPradoV/habit-trainer/README.md

 "# habit-trainer"

 Just a very simple app made to practice Android development.
-Part of the course "Kotlin for Android & Java Developers: Clean Code on Android" on Udemy
+Part of the course "Kotlin for Android & Java Developers: Clean Code on Android" on Udemy, by Peter Sommerhoff